 The variety of income streams a site can earn grows by the day – premium member services, click-thru ads, affiliate programs, and of course transactional commissions on the commerce that happens in the online marketplace.
 These multiple streams now form a financial model not beholden to a sole means of cash production.

-Some, such as affiliate programs, don’t even need mass scale, just a handful of quality performing affiliate streams can pay the bills while value is added and unique visitors multiply.
+Some, such as affiliate programs, don’t even need mass scale, just a handful of quality performing affiliate streams can pay the bills while the value is added and unique visitors multiply.